Gillis Bildt: Parliamentarian

-His (re-)appointment in 1887 to the Upper House by the protectionist representatives on Stockholm City Council was against the wishes of King Oscar II.
-The King did not want a close friend of the Royal Family involved in party politics and opposing the incumbent pro free-trade government.

-Bildt promised the King not to represent a political party and remained an independent conservative.
+His (re-)appointment in 1887 to the Upper House by the protectionist representatives on the Stockholm City Council was against the wishes of King Oscar II.
+The king did not want a close friend of the royal family involved in party politics and opposing the incumbent pro free-trade government.
+Bildt promised the king not to represent a political party and remained an independent conservative.
 However Bildt did participate in meetings with the protectionist group in the House.
 Bildt himself was moderately protectionist.

 Ambassador

 As Swedish ambassador in Germany 1874–1886, Bildt strengthened ties between Sweden and the new German Empire, negotiating bilateral agreements on matters such as post, telegraph, extradition and sailors.

 During his time in Germany Bildt witnessed the introduction by Otto von Bismarck of the agrarian protectionist system.

 In Sweden during this period the Protectionist Party had been established, gaining ground in 1885–1886 due to downward price pressure on Swedish crops, especially barley.
 Demands for duties on imported foodstuffs to benefit Swedish farmers were opposed by pro free-trade prime minister Robert Themptander.
 Events took an unexpected turn.
-The disqualification of Stockholm's 22 pro free-trade members of the democratically elected Lower House on a technicality (one member's non-payment of 11.58 kr in taxes a few years previously) and the appointment, in their place, of 22 protectionist members tipped the balance of power and brought about Themptander's resignation, opening the door for a new leader.
+The disqualification of Stockholm's 22 pro free-trade members of the democratically elected Lower House (Andra kammaren) on a technicality (one member's non-payment of 11.58 SEK in taxes a few years previously) and the appointment, in their place, of 22 protectionist members tipped the balance of power and brought about Themptander's resignation, opening the door for a new leader.

-Prime Minister
+Prime minister

-Gillis Bildt was appointed Prime Minister by King Oscar II on 6 February 1888.
+Gillis Bildt was appointed prime minister by King Oscar II on 6 February 1888.
 With his first-hand experience of Germany's new agrarian protectionist system and his own protectionist sympathies he was considered an ideal successor.
 Archbishop Anton Niklas Sundberg, former speaker in both houses, had supposedly been offered the premiership, but turned it down.

 With the Protectionists now having control of the Lower House and numerical superiority in joint votes with the Upper House, the political direction was clear.
 In the interest of reconciliation, the King set Bildt the task of leading a gradual shift from the economically liberal politics of Louis De Geer towards the more protectionist system that was becoming increasingly popular throughout Europe.

-Bildt's cabinet was a mix of ministers from the pro free trade and pro protectionist camps.
+Bildt's cabinet was a mix of ministers from the pro-free trade and pro-protectionist camps.
 Subsequent cabinet changes shifted the balance further towards protectionism.
 While the new taxes meant citizens paying more for food and tools, the state's finances improved in Sweden, as elsewhere in Europe.
 In Sweden the money was used to reduce the budget deficit, build railways and improve the country's defences.